omardelarosa/tulane/README.md

 Search API v1.1.

-The Twitter API connection backend is written in [Python] & [Flask] and the Fontana visualisation frontend is written in [Jade], [SASS] and [CoffeeScript].
+The Twitter API connection backend is written in [Python] & [Flask] and the Fontana visualisation frontend is written in [CoffeeScript] and has CSS animations through Compass & [SASS].

+The HTML for the website is generated using [Jade] and styling & layout is achieved (mostly) through use of Twitter's [Bootstrap 3] framework.
+The additional theme's are provided by [Bootswatch].

 ## Getting started

-Alright, so there's some initial preparation and setup to perform to get the project working and ready for development.
+Alright, so there's some initial preparation and setup to perform to get the project up and running.

 ### Software